 Bourdieu’s fecund nature and challenging intellect led him to be concerned with a number of fields or areas, giving his work appeal to sociologists with interests in a range of substantive issues.
 The most well known areas of inquiry include education and cultural consumption but his work has an extensive reach and encompasses areas such as: art, literature, the economy, power, poverty, the family, gender and social class.
 The application of Bourdieuian social theory within sociological research has increase dramatically over the last decade, particularly for PhD students and early career researchers.
 As such, they are often applying complex Bourdiueian concepts to a period some fifty years after they were originally developed by Bourdieu.
 This can create many challenges for new Bourdiueian researchers.

-The current convenors of the BSA Bourdieu Study Group: Dr. Nicola Ingram (Bristol), Dr. Ciaran Burke (UQB) and Ms Jenny Thatcher (UEL) recognised these difficulties as well as the demand for a supportive Bourdieuian network after organising two key events on Bourdieu.
+The current convenors of the BSA Bourdieu Study Group: Dr. Nicola Ingram (Lancaster), Dr. Ciaran Burke (Derby) and Dr. Jessie Abrahams (Surrey) recognised these difficulties as well as the demand for a supportive Bourdieuian network after organising two key events on Bourdieu.
 Therefore, on what will be the ten year anniversary of Pierre Bourdieu’s sad passing away, the convenors decided to establish the BSA Bourdieu Study Group.

 The intention for the creation of the group is to assist in fostering a network between individuals to build a community centred on the discussion and application of Bourdieuian social theory within sociological research.